Unifying Learning Dynamics and Generalization in Transformers Scaling Law

 \section{Conclusion}

-\myvspace{-3mm} This work presents a comprehensive theoretical framework for rigorously analyzing the scaling law phenomenon in LLMs, specifically addressing the empirically observed power-law relationship between model performance and computational resources from a learning dynamics perspective.
-By formalizing the dynamics of training sequence-to-sequence multi-layer transformer architectures, we establish a foundational guarantee: under allocation of compute, the generalization excess error of these models converges asymptotically as computational budgets increase with rate {\it i)} $\exp({\sf C})$ in the {\it compute-starved stage}, and {\it ii)} ${\sf C}^{-1/6}$ in the data-limited stage, where ${\sf C}$ is the computational cost.
+This work presents a comprehensive theoretical framework for rigorously analyzing the scaling law phenomenon in LLMs, specifically addressing the empirically observed power-law relationship between model performance and computational resources from a learning dynamics perspective.
+By formalizing the dynamics of training sequence-to-sequence multi-layer transformer architectures, we establish a foundational guarantee: under allocation of compute, the generalization excess error of these models converges asymptotically as computational budgets increase, with rate {\it i)} $\exp(-\Theta(\xi^2{\sf C}/{\sf N}^7))$ in the {\it compute-starved stage} and {\it ii)} $\Theta(\xi^{12/7}{\sf C}^{-1/7})$ in the {\it data-limited stage}, where ${\sf C}$ is the computational cost --- rates certified as tight by matching statistical and optimization-side lower bounds.
 Furthermore, we quantify the individual influence of three scaling variables (model size, training duration, and dataset scale) on performance.
-Finally, we identify critical constraints (potential drags) on the reliability of transformer neural scaling, demonstrating that logarithmic corrections from the Lambert W function, the growth of dataset noise levels relative to sample size, and the saturation of model capacity relative to data complexity can lead to diminishing returns or the total breakdown of predictable scaling laws.
+Finally, we identify critical constraints (potential drags) on the reliability of transformer neural scaling, demonstrating that logarithmic corrections from the Lambert $W$ function, the growth of dataset noise levels relative to sample size, and the saturation of model capacity relative to data complexity can lead to diminishing returns or the total breakdown of predictable scaling laws.

 \ifdefined\isarxiv